Azer0s/quacktors/README.md

 Wait()
 ```

+### On message order and reception

+In quacktors, message order is guaranteed from one actor to another.
+Meaning that if you send messages from A to B, they will arrive in order.
+The same is true for remote actors.

+For multiple actors (A, B & C send messages to D), we can't make that guarantee because we don't know when each actor will execute.

+As with basically all other actor systems, there is no guarantee (or even acknowledgement) that a message has been received. `Send` is a non-blocking call and doesn't return anything (even if the sending procedure failed).

 ### Configuring quacktors

 quacktors has some configuration options which can be set by using the `config` package during `init`.